With cameras gathered around him in the Everglades west of Miami, Gov. Ron DeSantis kicked off Florida’s 10-day Python Challenge.

 The nonnative species is taking over parts of the Florida ecosystem and wreaking havoc on the food chain.

-The Florida Fish and Wildlife Conservation Commission (FWC) agrees.
-FWC considers Burmese pythons a “high priority” for control to protect the state’s natural resources.

-Pythons compete with native wildlife for food.
+The Florida Fish and Wildlife Conservation Commission (FWC) considers Burmese pythons a “high priority” for control because pythons compete with native wildlife for food.

 Several mammal declines in Everglades National Park have been linked to Burmese pythons, according to the U.S. Geological Survey.
 The remote southernmost regions of Everglades National Park, where pythons have been established the longest, have seen the most severe declines in native species.